tdp2110/TmpLisp/README.md

     Result::force_compiler_error eval;

 Notice the straightforward mapping from the Scheme expression to a C++ template expression.
+At the most basic level, we're just replacing parentheses with angle brackets.
 Lisp expressions naturally turn into C++ types built out of primitives from tmp_lisp.hpp.
 All lisp values are represented by C++ types.
 The metafunction `Eval` computes an associated type of an expression, its value.